Minnesota Hourly Paycheck Calculator

 Estimate Minnesota hourly paycheck after taxes and deductions.
 Enter rate, hours, overtime, benefits.
 Examples auto-calculate and smoothly scroll results instantly.

 Typical Minnesota paychecks include federal income tax, Social Security, Medicare, and Minnesota state income tax withholding.
 Minnesota cities generally do not levy employee local wage/income taxes.
-Employers fund Minnesota unemployment insurance (SUTA), FUTA, workers’ compensation, and required notices.
+Employers fund Minnesota unemployment insurance (SUTA), FUTA, workers’ compensation, and maintain required notices.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

 - Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.